NickKarpowicz/Attoworld/README.md

 maturin develop
 ```

 If it goes without errors, you'll have your working version of the package installed in a your virtual environment and can test with it.
-Of course, you can also quickly iterative live by placing your scripts in the python folder of the repository.
+Of course, you can also quickly iterative live by importin the module in the python/attoworld folder of the repository.
+You will just have to run "maturin develop" once such that the compiled library is available.